mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/zoomcoordinate.rst

 Zoom to Coordinate
 **********************************

 This element offers a dialog where you can type in coordinates of different projections.
-The coordinate will be transformed to the actual projection of the map and will center the position.
+The coordinate will be transformed to the actual projection of the map and the position will be centered with a marker.

 .. image:: ../../../../../figures/zoomcoordinate.png
      :scale: 80